 Whitney joined the NAGLY family in 2019 to bridge the gap between Justice Resource Institute/Children's Friend and Family Services and NAGLY.
 She is our Outpatient Clinician, here to help provide mental health resources and assisting with any mental health-related concerns that staff and youth have.
 She holds a Master's Degree in Mental Health Counseling from Salem State University and believes that we do not have to struggle in silence.

 When she's not working, Whitney likes spending time with her cat and has a quirky hobby of dressing him in costumes!
 Her most favorite is when he's dressed as a penguin.

 Todd joined NAGLY as a volunteer in 2015, and eventually settled in the positions of Social Media Director, Webmaster, and Pride Place Market Manager.
 He holds a Master of Arts in Education from Clark University, a Bachelor of Arts in History from Framingham State University, and a Professional Teaching License from the Commonwealth of Massachusetts.
 Todd has over 20 years of experience teaching at the middle and high school levels and considerable experience working with preschool and elementary school students.
 Currently, he runs his own business designing and providing lesson plans and curriculum materials to teachers.

 Todd lives in Peabody with his husband and their cat.
-Todd is a huge history buff, (with British history being his favorite) and an avid anglophile.
+Todd is a huge history buff, (with British history being his favorite), an avid anglophile, and a travel blogger.